 I conduct research on environmental policy and politics.
 Substantively, my work focuses on renewable energy policy and politics, climate change policy and politics, water policy and chemicals policy.

-Over the past several years, I have been writing a book, Short Circuiting Policy: Organized Interests and the Erosion of State Renewable Energy Laws, which is currently under contract at Oxford.
-University Press.
+Over the past several years, I have been writing a book, Short Circuiting Policy: Interest Groups and the Battle Over Clean Energy Laws and Climate Policy in the American States, which is currently under contract at Oxford University Press.
 In this project, I take an historical institutionalist approach, examining energy policies and politics over several decades to understand why US states are not on track to meet the climate challenge.
 I argue organized combat between advocate and opponent interest groups is central to explaining why US states have stopped expanding—and even started weakening—their renewable energy policies.
 Contributing to policy feedback theory, I show how policies can first shift politics and, then, how political actors respond by reshaping policy.
 I argue that different political dynamics unfold over policymaking and after the reform.
 During enactment, ambiguity and complexity can enable reforms to be passed that vested opponent interest groups would otherwise resist.
 Overtime, working through networks—including associations and federations—interest groups can learn about policies’ likely consequences and increase their resistance.
 In addition, I show how policy feedback pathways can flow both directly and indirectly from politics back to policy.
 Partisan polarization and public opinion are both important indirect levers that interest groups can use to reshape policy after a reform.
 I aim to publish this book in a top university press focused on American Politics.
 While the project looks and energy policy, it also aims to generalize to other policy domains.

 In addition, I have several ongoing and completed projects on energy policy, with a particular focus on renewable energy.
 In a paper at Business and Politics, I argue that economists and engineers need to incorporate policy and politics into their understanding of innovation in low-carbon technology sources.
 In a paper at Energy Policy, I trace a political history of renewable energy laws in the United States.
 My coauthor and I examined the historical trajectory of policies supporting solar, wind, biofuels and electric vehicles at both the state and federal level.
 For each technology, we undertook two policy case studies.
 Examining this wide range of policies over the past several decades, we found a number of important political dynamics: immature technology is underestimated or misunderstood; large energy bills provide windows of opportunity for enactment; once enacted, policies are extended incrementally; there is increasing politicization as mature technology threatens incumbents.
 Given its far-reaching coverage of public policy including different technologies and policies, I expect that this article will be widely read and cited.